hunsri/VRSketchingGeometryUP/README.md

 ## Overview

-The Unity project that holds the package and the project configuration lays on the `master` branch.</br>
+The Unity project that holds the package and the project configuration lays on the `master` branch. </br>
-The version of the package that can be used to import it into Unity lays on the `upm` branch.
+The version of the package that can be used to import it into Unity lays on the `upm` branch. </br>
+The files for the documentation can be found on the `docs` branch.

 ## Installation and user guide